gatsbyjs/gatsby/docs/docs/recipes.md

 contentful login
 ```

-2. Create a new space.
+2. Create a new space if you don't already have one.
 Make sure to save the space ID given to you at the end of the command.
+If you already have a Contentful space and space ID, you can skip steps 2 and 3.

+Note: for new accounts, you can overwrite the default onboarding space.
+Check to see the [spaces included with your account](https://app.contentful.com/account/profile/space_memberships).

 ```shell
 contentful space create --name 'Gatsby example'